Spanish Beginners (FLS1130)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-The module is intended for students who have little or no previous knowledge of Spanish and offers an introduction to Spanish language and culture.
-This module is broadly equivalent to A1 / A2 Basic User level of the Common European Framework and aims to:
+The module is intended for students who have little or no previous knowledge of Spanish and offers an introduction to the language.
+This module is broadly equivalent to A1 / low A2 Basic User level of the Common European Framework and aims to:

 - Provide students with a solid foundation of the basic grammatical structures of the target language thus enabling them to communicate effectively across the four key language skills (listening, speaking, reading and writing) at an elementary level on a variety of general topics